SethFusion/Vanilla-Fusion/README.md

 * [x] Mischief - Removes editions from all jokers and cards when blind is selected.
 Gains x2 Mult for every edition removed.
 (Negative excluded)
 #### Spectral Cards
 * [X] Dredge - Remove edition from selected joker or card, replace with a random edition
 * [X] Epoch - Select an enhanced card.
-Add its enhancement as a permanent bonus and remove enhancement (Wild and Probabilities excluded)
+Convert its enhancement to a permanent bonus (Wild and Probabilities excluded)
 * [X] Apport - Creates up to two random Spectral cards
+* [X] Geist - Select up to four cards, convert them into a random selected card

 ## Why is this?